userow/JLAddressBook/README.md

 ## Usage

-To run the example project; clone the repo, run `pod install`, then open the JLAddressBookExample.xcworkspace.
+To run the example project; clone the repo, run `pod install`, then open JLAddressBookExample.xcworkspace.

 All you need to do is create an entity type that conforms to this protocol